 There are four distinct stages that we cycle through each night: Stage 1 (transition), Stage 2 (light), Stage 3 (slow-wave or deep sleep), and REM (rapid-eye movement).
 The first three stages are collectively known as NREM (non-REM sleep).

 Even though Stage 2 is called “light,” the lightest phase of sleep is actually Stage 1, which is the short transition from the state of being awake to being asleep.
 “Stage 1 is light, it’s fragile, it’s tenuous,” says Michael Grandner, Ph.D., director of the Sleep and Health Research Program at the University of Arizona.
 “You’re supposed to be on your way; you’re not supposed to stay there, as opposed to Stage 2, where you are.”

 We cycle through the stages over the course of the night (typically about four to five cycles).
 Overall, we spend about 5% of our sleep time in Stage 1 (transition), then roughly 50% in Stage 2 (light sleep), 20% in Stage 3 (slow-wave sleep), and 25% in REM sleep.
-However, these percentages can vary in people quite a bit based on a range of factors, including biological sex, medications, and more.
+However, these percentages can vary quite a bit based on a range of factors, including biological sex, medications, and more.
 For example, as we age, we naturally spend less time in Stage 3 sleep (slow-wave) and more time in Stage 2.

 But even though we cycle through all of the stages of sleep multiple times each night, our Stage 2 sleep gets interspersed at various points.
 Stage 2 sleep is what we pass through before entering the deeper sleep that characterizes Stage 3.
 Sometimes we go from Stage 2 into Stage 3 sleep, but sometimes we then go back to Stage 2 sleep before entering REM sleep.